EducationNC/EdNC-2019-theme/wp-content/plugins/acf-image-aspect-ratio-crop/readme.txt

 = How is this different from the other plugin? =

-[Advanced Custom Fields: Image Crop Add-on](https://wordpress.org/plugins/acf-image-crop-add-on/) is based on exact image dimensions (like 640x480).
-This plugin uses an aspect ratio such as 4:3 instead.
-Using an aspect ratio is is more convenient when working with responsive images since you care about the aspect ratio more than pixel dimensions.

-Of course, nothing will stop you from using an aspect ratio like 1200:630 which is similar to a pixel amount with this plugin, if you want.
+This plugin is similar to [Advanced Custom Fields: Image Crop Add-on](https://wordpress.org/plugins/acf-image-crop-add-on/).
+I originally created a fork of that plugin to add functionality I need: specifying an aspect ratio instead of pixel size.
+Unfortunately the plugin doesn't seem to be maintained anymore so my pull request was not merged.

+So I created **ACF Image Aspect Ratio Crop** from scratch as an alternative to **ACF Image Crop**.

+Possibility to use a pixel size instead of aspect ratio was added later on because I got so many requests for adding that feature.

-Also, as of 2019, the other plugin is not actively maintained anymore and does not work well with latest ACF versions.
+The other plugin is not actively maintained and does not work well with latest ACF versions.
 I try to maintain this plugin as best as I can when new versions of ACF and WordPress come out.

 == Screenshots ==